nilesh-c/wikidata-entity-suggester/README.md

 This is a prototype for the Entity Suggester's first and second objectives - suggesting properties and values for a new item in wikidata.

-This initial prototype uses php and [bcc/myrrix](https://github.com/michelsalib/bcc-myrrix).
-I might have to switch to the Myrrix Java Client and call it from PHP or something.
+This initial prototype uses Myrrix' Java API .
 It basically works as follows:

 1. The initial model is generated in Myrrix by reading a csv file that contains item-property pairs and item-(property:value) pairs.

-2. An anonymous (new/fresh item) item with maybe 1 or two properties (and possibly < property:value >s too) is generated and Myrrix is asked to provide suggestions for properties for the given item.
+2. An anonymous (new/fresh item) item with maybe 1 or two properties (and possibly < property:value >s too) is generated and Myrrix is asked to provide suggestions for properties and values for the given item.

-This can be easily extended to provide recommendations for property:value (that is, suggest values) too.
+I'm expecting pretty good results on properties, not sure about values.

 TODO: